jayadeepj/java-algorithms4-princeton/code/4-4-shortest-paths/bellmanfordsimple/README.md

 ## Solution

-  Dijkstra's algorithm initializing dist[s] to 0 and all other distTo[] entries to positive infinity.
-Then, it repeatedly relaxes and adds to the tree a non-tree vertex with the lowest distTo[] value, continuing until all vertices are on the tree or no non-tree vertex has a finite distTo[] value.
+  Bellman-Ford algorithm initializes distTo[s] to 0 and all other distTo[] values to infinity.
+Then, considering the digraph's edges in any order, and relax all edges.
+Make V such passes.

 ## Complexity

-  Dijkstra's algorithm solves the single-source shortest-paths problem in edge-weighted digraphs with nonnegative weights using extra space proportional to V and time proportional to E log V (in the worst case).
+  The time complexity is VE (V passes for E edges)

 ##Dependencies